-User Verification allows you to verify the identity of each user accessing your application.
+User Verification validates the identity of each user accessing your application.

-In addition to the basic Entitlement Check, this feature uses a client-provided nonce that can’t be tampered with by the client that is provided to your trusted server and checked against the Oculus Platform.
-This user verification does not replace the Entitlement Check performed in Initializing and Checking Entitlements.
+In addition to the basic Entitlement Check, this feature uses a client-provided nonce that is used by your trusted server to verify that the Oculus ID provided by the client is valid for the user providing it.
+This user verification does not replace the Entitlement Check.

 Your application will call ovr_User_GetUserProof(), or Platform.User.GetUserProof() if you’re using Unity, to retrieve the nonce.
 Then after passing to your server, make a S2S call to verify that the user is who they claim to be.

 Minimal integration is required for User Verification, the only function you have to integrate is to retrieve the nonce.
 The end-to-end flow for User Verification can be found in the diagram above.

 Detail about this function can be found in the Platform SDK Reference Content.
 Unreal developers can use the native API by using following the steps listed in the Unreal Development Getting Started guide.